Nastel/TNT4J/README.md

 	%n/ -- number
 	%s/ -- string
 ```
+All predefined `value-type` qualifiers are defined in `com.nastel.jkool.tnt4j.core.ValueTypes`

 Not specifying a qualifier defaults to auto detection of type by `TNT4JAppender`.
 First `number` qualifier is tested and defaults to `string` if the test fails (e.g. `#order-no=62627`).
 User defined fields are reported as a TNT4J snapshot with `UserDefined` category and snapshot name set to activity name set by `#beg`, `#end`, `#opn` tags.

 Below is a sample log4j appender configuration: